 Battery and Energy Storage Technology - Global leader in energy storage technology for heavy-duty transportation, electric grid, and other applications.

 Sustainability - Home to the world's first doctoral programs in sustainability at RIT's Golisano Institute for Sustainability

 World-class research facilities:

 7% of the world's fresh water is in our region thanks in part to Rochester's close proximity to Lake Ontario and the Finger Lakes.
 Unlike other areas of the country facing droughts, we do not face water rationing or water rights fees.
-We have an abundance of fresh water available at competitive rates.
+We have an abundance of fresh water available at rates well below the national average.
 In fact, Monroe County Water Authority has 12 million gallons a day of excess water capacity.

 BioFuels / Biomass:

 The rich agricultural base in the Rochester, NY Region provides the necessary feed stock to support ethanol and biodiesel production.

 New York's first state-of-the-art dry mill ethanol plant, Western New York Energy, LLC, is located in Orleans County, just west of Rochester.
 This facility produces an estimated 50 million gallons of ethanol a year.

 Another BioFuels / Biomass asset in this region is our research and development expertise.